 45.Describe the termination process of transcription in bacteria.
+[Delhi 2010]

-[Delhi 2010] Ans.Termination occurs when RNA polymerase reaches the terminator region and the nascent RN A falls off.
-The RNA polymerase becomes transiently associated with termination factor (p) and falls off the transcription unit CLICK HERE 🕀 www.studentbro.in
+Ans.Termination occurs when RNA polymerase reaches the terminator region and the nascent RN A falls off.
+The RNA polymerase becomes transiently associated with termination factor (p) and falls off the transcription unit

 46.In a series of experiments with Streptococcus and mice, F Griffith concluded that R-strain bacteria had been transformed.
-Explain.[All India 2010] Ans.F Griffith's Experiment (i) The two strains of bacterium Streptococcus pneumoniae (causing pneumonia) one forming smooth colonies with capsule (S-type) and the other forming rough colonies without capsule (R-type) were taken for the experiment. (ii) The S-type cells were virulent and R-types were not virulent.
+Explain.[All India 2010]

+Ans.F Griffith's Experiment

+- (i) The two strains of bacterium Streptococcus pneumoniae (causing pneumonia) one forming smooth colonies with capsule (S-type) and the other forming rough colonies without capsule (R-type) were taken for the experiment. - (ii) The S-type cells were virulent and R-types were not virulent. - (iii) When live S-type cells were injected into the mice, they died. - (iv) When live R-type cells were injected into mice, they did not show pneumonia.